RainerAtSpirit/caps/readme.md

 ### Quick start: simply grab the latest release from the build directory.

-Include `caps.min.js` into your page and start using it. caps is a utility library that allow easier access to `_layouts/CorasWorksApps/CorasWorksApplicationService.ashx` methods.
+Include `caps.min.js` into your page and start using it via the globally exposed `caps` namespace. `caps` is a utility library that makes it easier accessing `_layouts/CorasWorksApps/CorasWorksApplicationService.ashx` methods from JavaScript.

 e.g. compare the following ajax request
 ```javascript